ancientcomputing/rc2014/eagle/6502_board/README.md

 Compatibility:
 <br>TBD
 <p>
-Boards are available from OSH Park at the following link:
+You can have boards made at OSH Park at the following link:
 <p>
 <a href="https://www.oshpark.com/shared_projects/rd7Y9iEE"><img src="https://www.oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>
 <p>
+Otherwise, you can order boards on <a href="https://www.tindie.com/products/9916/">Tindie</a>.